araknv/RSSFeedComputerVisionSentiment/README.md

 # RSSFeedComputerVisionSentiment

-This script reads RSS files and analyses the sentiment of articles in the feed
+This script uses Azure Coomputer Vision to classigy immages and find sentiment of data in the RSS feed